Las Bela (princely state): Geography and climate

 Las Bela has a hot, dry tropical desert climate.
 It is only a few degrees north of the Tropic of Cancer.
 The sea breezes though make the weather less extreme than inland Balochistan, where temperatures can reach 50 °C in the summer.

 Rulers

 The hereditary rulers of Las Bela were styled as Jam Sahib.
-The Samma Dynasty took the title of Jam, the local equivalent of "King" or "Sultan".
+The Jams of Lasbela are believed to have claimed their ancestry from the Samma of Sindh who also used the title of Jam.

 Prominent members of the family after the end of the princely state included: